malinfax/dataviz-with-ggplot2/README.md

 ## #TidyTuesday
 - Browse the data sets posted at https://github.com/rfordatascience/tidytuesday
-- Browse the collection of submissions at https://nsgrantham.shinyapps.io/tidytuesdayrocks/
+- Browse the collection of submissions at https://nsgrantham.shinyapps.io/tidytuesdayrocks/ (look at both viz and code!)
 - Find a data set that intrigues you
 - **Visualize it!**
 - Ask for help: we are here to learn from each other